IDP.Generic virus Removal Guide

-IDP.Generic is a term used to describe a set of malware infections that are detected by Avast's and AVG's Protection detection component, although can be a false-positive
+IDP.Generic is a term used to describe a set of malware infections that are detected by Avast's and AVG's Protection detection component.

-Nevertheless, it does not mean that the detected files are always false-positive, as it can actually be some type of malware.
+Nevertheless, it does not mean that the detected IDP.Generic files are always false-positive, as it can actually be some type of malware.
+As a result, victims can disclose sensitive details such as banking details, social security numbers, and other personal data to cybercriminals without knowing anything about it.
 Therefore, it is vital to make sure that nothing malicious is installed on your device.
 If it is not a false positive, it is crucial to remove IDP.Generic virus from your machine as soon as possible.

-It is difficult to talk about symptoms of the IDP.Generic virus infection, as it can represent a variety of threats, including trojans, banking malware, info-stealers, malware droppers, worms, rootkits, and another type of malware.
-Nevertheless, most viruses are generally stealthy, unless it is ransomware.
-However, you might experience the following:
+It is difficult to talk about symptoms of the IDP.Generic virus infection, as it can represent a variety of threats, including trojans, banking malware, info-stealers, malware droppers, rootkits, and other type of cyber threats.
+Although most viruses are generally stealthy, you might experience the following:

 - Slow operation of the device/high resource usage;